-Summer is here, and with the longer days, trips to the pool, and barbecues also comes the heat…and lots of it.
-Yes, hot weather is coming – and it’s going to stick around for some time!
+Summer is fast approaching, and with the longer days, trips to the pool, and barbecues also comes the heat…and lots of it.
+Yes, hot weather is coming (or already here for some of us!) – and it’s going to stick around for some time!
 It’s important, as a pet parent, that you make sure to keep your cat cool and safe in the summer heat.
 Here are some tips to help your feline friend beat the heat!

 Keep Them Hydrated

 Just like you and me, it’s vitally important that our cats keep hydrated to cool them from the inside out.
 Keep your cat’s bowl full of clean, cold water.
 What’s more refreshing than a cold drink of water on a hot summer day?
 Try tossing a few ice cubes in your cat’s water dish to keep the water extra cool on hot days.
 Or, consider getting a pet water fountain.
 Fountains encourage cats to drink more water because they prefer to drink from a moving water source.
 What’s more, the water in a fountain is always clean and fresh because it’s filtered and oxygenated.

 Try one of our favorite recipes for Goat’s Milk Catsicles – a frozen summertime treat that’ll keep any kitty cool on a hot day:

 – 1 cup Raw Goat’s Milk or The Honest Kitchen Instant Goat’s Milk